joseph-c100/joseph-c100.github.io/content/info/index.md

 Interface designer, Data wrangler, Artist and sometimes a Writer and Curator.
 My interests are in software interfaces, data collection and visualisation and civic tech.

 My professional work is as a creative technologist and data visualiser.
-Recently worked at BookMachine, a small creative agency in London specialising in publishing now working as a freelance data vis designer.

-If you're looking for a creative generalist with a stack of design and development skills then reach out to me.
-I'm particularly interested in working with non-profits, newspapers/magazines, think tanks, activist groups and cooperatives.
+Currently I'm working as an Interactive Visual Journalist at The Economist.

 Orbits -